houstondatavis/data-jam-february-2019/README.md

 ## Important Links to original dataset information

 ### The datasets github page https://github.com/ClevelandMuseumArt/openaccess
 The main pieces in this github repository are a README markdown file with information, a CSV, and a JSON.
-The CSV and the JSON are very very large, 59MB and 172MB respectively.
-You probably don't want to work with these files directly as they would take up a lot of space and be slow to work with.
+The CSV and the JSON are very large, 59MB and 172MB respectively.
+You may not want to work with these files directly as they would take up a lot of space and be slow to work with.

 The API equivelant of the JSON Provided at the link above is: `https://openaccess-api.clevelandart.org/api/artworks/`